 - You can create a sample dashboard with queries by using dbsql-nyc-taxi-trip-analysis.

-If there are no data objects in the schema browser or in Data Explorer, contact your Databricks SQL administrator.
+If there are no data objects in the schema browser or in Catalog Explorer, contact your Databricks SQL administrator.

 You must select a running SQL warehouse.